OWASP/www-project-sbom-forum/tab_contributing.md

 Thank you for your interest in contributing to The SBOM Forum.
 We welcome all contributions and appreciate your efforts to improve the global SBOM ecosystem.

+Have a new topic for us to explore?
+New ideas that will advance SBOM adoption or new use cases?
+Want to work on a tool or key feature?

+Feel free to [create an issue](https://github.com/owasp/www-project-sbom-forum/issues){:target="_blank"} wee below for details on how to get involved.

 ## Weekly Meetings

 We meet every Friday at 1:00 PM ET for the general meetings, all are welcome to join.
 In addition, we host a separate subgroup on the following topic also on Fridays: